What Are DP Charges? Meaning, Example & How They Work

-- 5 min read
+- 8 min read

-What Do DP Charges Mean?
+What Are DP Charges in Demat Account?

 DP charges are a mandatory fee which is levied on each sell transaction from your Demat account.
 These charges are different from brokerage fees and are not included in contract notes.
 You have to pay these fees for trading using a brokerage platform.
 When the DP releases the stock and it appears on the trading account to execute the sale transaction, an amount is deducted from your account.